bayareahomelander/Quiz-App-Project/README.md

 Other basic knowledge applied here include: Struct, Libraries, Stored/Computed Properties, etc.

-The application is not intended for commercial-use but rather practice and enriching portfolio.
+The application is not intended for commercial-use but rather personal practice and enriching portfolio.